ha-jdbc/ha-jdbc/src/site/markdown/doc.md

 Dialect.indicatesFailure(XAException)
 :	The exception is determined to be a failure if the error code of the exception is `XAException.XAER_RMFAIL`.

+Any dialect can override this behavior, perhaps by inspecting vendor codes, SQL states, etc.

 If HA-JDBC determines that a given database has failed, the database is deactivated.
 The process of deactivating a database is as follows: